MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-barcodescanner-software-trigger.md

 ---
-title: Use a software trigger
+title: Use a software trigger with a barcode scanner
-description: Learn how to control the barcode scanning process programmatically using an asynchronous software trigger. ms.date: 08/29/2018 ms.topic: article
+description: Learn how to control the barcode scanning process programmatically using an asynchronous software trigger. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

-# Use a software trigger
+# Use a software trigger with a barcode scanner

+This topic explains how to control the barcode scanning process programmatically using an asynchronous software trigger.

 It can be useful to control the act of scanning from software if you are using a barcode scanner in presentation mode or if the scanner does not have a physical trigger such as a camera-based barcode scanner.
 You can initiate the scan process by calling [StartSoftwareTriggerAsync](/uwp/api/windows.devices.pointofservice.claimedbarcodescanner.startsoftwaretriggerasync#Windows_Devices_PointOfService_ClaimedBarcodeScanner_StartSoftwareTriggerAsync).